pewarnes/pewarnes.github.io/_pages/research.md

 Awarded a research grant from the CAF - Development Bank of Latin America ($15,000).

-*How do improvements in the urban transport infrastructure affect spatial sorting between high- and low-skilled workers?
+*How do improvements in the urban transport infrastructure affect the spatial sorting of residents with different levels of income and education within a city?
+What are the welfare effects of improving urban transit once we take into account these patterns of spatial sorting?
-In this paper, I leverage individual level panel data on the addresses of more than two million individuals in order to study the effect of the construction of a bus rapid transit system (BRT) in the city of Buenos Aires, Argentina, on the spatial reorganization of residents within the city.
-I then develop a dynamic quantitative spatial equilibrium model of the city in order to quantify the heterogenous welfare effects of this BRT system, as well as to study the effect of different counterfactual scenarios on the spatial sorting of workers within the city.
-My findings suggest that the effects of increasing market access on the share of high-skilled residents is increasing in the initial high-skill share of the neighborhood.
-For census tracts in neighborhoods with the lowest share of high-skill workers, an increase in market access reduced the share of high-skilled workers living in those census tracts.
-However, for census tracts with an initially high share of high-skill workers, an increase in market access resulted in an increase in the high-skill share.
-I show that these spatially differentiated effects led to an increase in the spatial segregation between high and low-skilled residents in the city.*
+ In this paper, I study the effects of the construction of a bus rapid transit system (BRT) on the spatial reorganization of residents within the city of Buenos Aires, Argentina.
+To do so, I leverage an individual level panel data set of more than two million residents that with which I can describe intra-city migration patterns.
+I first find reduced form evidence that the construction of the BRT increased the spatial segregation between high and low-skilled residents within the city.
+I then develop a dynamic quantitative spatial equilibrium model of a city with heterogeneous workers that allows me to quantify the welfare effects of this BRT system while taking into account these spatial sorting patterns.
+With this quantitative framework, I can measure the average welfare gains for residents that were living near the BRT lines before these were built.
+ I find that welfare gains were very similar between high- and low-skilled workers living in the same locations, but very different within skill levels across locations.
+Residents living near a BRT line in neighborhoods with the lowest share of high-skilled residents saw welfare gains close to 1% on average, while residents living near a BRT line in neighborhoods with the highest high-skilled share saw welfare gains around 0.5% on average.*

 \[Draft coming soon\]